vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-kubernetes-grid-one-click-install-airgapped/index.md

 This blog posts walks you through installing a security technical implementation guide (STIG) hardened Tanzu Kubernetes Grid for multi-cloud cluster with federal information processing standards(FIPS) enabled on Amazon Web Services(AWS).
 After all of the prerequisites are met it is as simple as exporting some environment variables and running 1 script to deploy.

 ## Prerequisites
-In order to install TKG into a 1 click deployment there are numerous prerequisites that are outlined below.
+In order to install Tanzu Kubernetes Grid for multi-cloud into a 1 click deployment there are numerous prerequisites that are outlined below.

 1. A preexisting `AirGapped` Virtual Private Network (VPC) in AWS.
 This AWS VPC should have VPC endpoints enabled to allow access within the VPC to the following AWS services
     * STS